 The permesso di soggiorno is required for legal residence in Italy.
 Failure to secure the permesso di soggiorno will result in deportation.
 Neither ACCENT nor UCEAP will refund any fees paid for the program in this case, and no academic credit will be awarded.

-Summer and winter quarter students will not need a permesso di soggiorno, but will submit a “Declaration of Presence.”
+Summer quarter students will not need a permesso di soggiorno, but will submit a “Declaration of Presence.”
 The Study Center staff will assist you with this.

 The UCEAP Program Budget does not include funds to purchase clothing abroad.